Ora-Kool/KamairAuthurs/README.md

-kamairAuthors gives you the power to let the world know about your inspiration that you what to share in your books
+kamairAuthors gives you the power to let the world know about your inspirations that you want to share in your books